dancer1325/prometheus/discovery/README.md

 ### The SD interface

-A Service Discovery (SD) mechanism has to discover targets and provide them to Prometheus.
-We expect similar targets to be grouped together, in the form of a [target group](https://pkg.go.dev/github.com/prometheus/prometheus/discovery/targetgroup#Group).
-The SD mechanism sends the targets down to prometheus as list of target groups.
+A Service Discovery (SD) mechanism has to discover targets and provide them to Prometheus
+* We expect similar targets to be grouped together, in the form of a [target group](https://pkg.go.dev/github.com/prometheus/prometheus/discovery/targetgroup#Group)
+* The SD mechanism sends the targets down to prometheus as list of target groups.

 An SD mechanism has to implement the `Discoverer` Interface:
 ```go